 Richard is regularly recommended by the legal directories as a leading junior in the fields of commercial chancery, insolvency/restructuring and banking and finance.
 Recent comments describe him as "fantastic on his feet and never one to be ruffled", "an exceptional junior for his year of call", "bright, creative and clearly going places", “a go to junior”, “very user friendly” and a barrister who “is extremely thorough and doesn't miss a thing”.

-Richard is nominated for the Chambers UK Company/Insolvency Junior of the Year Award 2016.
+Richard was nominated for the Chambers UK Company/Insolvency Junior of the Year Award in 2014 and 2016.